heroku/libcnb.rs/README.md

 serve as a starting point for a more useful buildpack.
 To discover more of the libcnb API, browse the [examples directory](https://github.com/heroku/libcnb.rs/tree/main/examples) and the [documentation on docs.rs][docs.rs].

+Later, when you are ready to write integration tests for your buildpack, see the [libcnb-test documentation](https://docs.rs/libcnb-test/).